farhadmohmand66/customer_care_chatBot/README.md

   })();
 </script>
 ```
 - Make sure to change the API socketUrl to `http://localhost:5005` in the copied script.
-Once these changes are made,
+Once these changes are done,
   run the chatbot and website again.
-To run the Rasa chatbot, navigate to the Rasa directory in any terminal and run
+To run the Rasa chatbot, navigate to the Rasa directory in any terminal
-  the command: "rasa run actions".
-Open a new terminal and run the API using the command: `rasa run -m models --enable-api --cors "*" `.
+  run the API using the command: `rasa run -m models --enable-api --cors "*" --debug` and  and run
+  the command: `rasa run actions`.
   Finally, run the Django server using the command: `python manage.py runserver` in the base directory.
 - Screenshot of Rasa Chatbot is follows: